IAmPraneel/Qudits/README.md

 I believe implementation of qudits is more viable using photonic quantum computing given the beautiful similarities between wave nature of light and quantum computing.

-## Latest Update: Completed first 7 chapters (till Pauli Spin Matrices, Adjoint Matrix, and Hermitian Matrix)
+## Latest Update: Completed first 8 chapters (first 10 chapters are just the prereq math with quantum flavour)

 ## Log: